Madrid–Barcelona high-speed rail line: Speed

-It was originally forecast that, after reaching Barcelona in 2004, the line would run at 350 km/h, the maximum capable speed of the new Siemens AVE trains which have replaced the Talgo Bombardier AVE S102, after the installation of level 2 of the ETCS/ERTMS.
+It was originally forecast that, after reaching Barcelona in 2004, the line would run at 350 km/h, the maximum capable speed of the new Siemens AVE trains S103 which have replaced the Talgo Bombardier AVE S102, after the installation of level 2 of the ETCS/ERTMS.
 But on the AVE's first day of operating at 300 km/h to Tarragona the Minister of Public Works, Magdalena Álvarez, stated that the maximum commercial operating speeds of the AVE on all lines would be 300 km/h.

-Nevertheless, in October 2011 the speed was raised to 310 km/h on parts of the railway.
+On 11 December 2011, the speed was raised to 310 km/h on a 60 km section of the railway (between km 64.4, near Guadalajara, and km 124.4), with plans to further increase the speed to 320 km/h on a 24 km sub-section (from km 81.0 to km 105.24) and plans to rapidly extend the 310 km/h speed throughout the Spanish high-speed network.
+Nevertheless, after almost 5 years of operation with S103 trains running at up to 310 km/h on this section, the speed was decreased back to 300 km/h on 17 August 2016.
+The tests performed by ADIF had revealed that, at speeds exceeding 300 km/h, the air which the trains were moving underneath was causing some stones of the ballast to rise, hitting the trains and causing damage of various kinds (the Spanish high-speed railways follow the French high-speed rail model of laying the rails on a bed of stones known as ballast, instead of laying the tracks on concrete plates, as is done for high-speed rail in Germany).
+Due to this technical limitation and the substantial increase in costs and power necessary to break the 300 km/h barrier, the AVE in Spain abandoned prospects of operating at speeds over 300 km/h in the short or medium term.

 Usage

-It was forecast that the AVE would substantially replace air traffic on the Barcelona – Madrid route (in the same way that the Eurostar has on the London-Paris/London-Brussels routes and France's TGV has on the Paris-Lyon route).
+It was forecast that the AVE would substantially replace air traffic on the Madrid – Barcelona route (in the same way that the Eurostar has on the London–Paris/London–Brussels routes and France's TGV has on the Paris–Lyon route).
 Indeed, by the end of 2017, the line had already taken 63% of the traffic, taking most of it from aircraft.
-A few years before the Madrid-Barcelona route was the world's busiest passenger air route in 2007 with 971 scheduled flights per week (both directions).
-Similarly more than 80% of travellers between Madrid and Seville use the AVE, with fewer than 20% travelling by air.
+A few years before the Madrid–Barcelona route was the world's busiest passenger air route in 2007 with 971 scheduled flights per week (both directions).
+Similarly more than 80% of travelers between Madrid and Seville use the AVE, with fewer than 20% traveling by air.